LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

             policy must be used when the execution policy is a CUDA policy, an OpenMP reduction policy must be used when the execution policy is an OpenMP policy, and so on.

-Also

-.. note:: RAJA reductions used with SIMD execution policies are not guranteed
-          to generate correct results.
+          * **RAJA reductions used with SIMD execution policies are not guranteed to generate correct results.**

 * ``seq_reduce``  - Sequential policy for reductions used with sequential and 'loop' execution policies.